Before you enter

 On behalf of

-If you are unable to submit your own work due to safety or logistical restraints, someone else can submit your work.
-At the bureau, we can also provide assistance.
+If you are unable to submit your own work due to safety or logistical restraints, someone else can submit your work on your behalf.
+At the Bureau, we can also provide assistance.
 You can contact us at [email protected]

 Procedure

-If your project is considered for the shortlist we will contact you to provide any missing information about the supporting editor, publisher or assessor.
+If we require additional information about work entered, we will contact you directly to provide any missing information.
 You can read more about the procedure of the European Press Prize in the timetable and procedure.

 Personal information: